 5. “Does this plan absolutely cap my out-of-pocket costs for medically necessary care as long as I stay in-network?”

 - If the answer is no, the plan is not compliant with the ACA.
-All ACA-compliant plans are required to cap in-network out-of-pocket costs for essential health benefits at no more than $8,150 for a single individual in 2020.
+All ACA-compliant plans are required to cap in-network out-of-pocket costs for essential health benefits at no more than $9,450 for a single individual in 2024 (this upper limit is inflation-adjusted each year).

 - This question helps to identify fixed indemnity plans, which are not regulated by the ACA.
 Fixed indemnity plans cap the benefits as opposed to capping your out-of-pocket exposure.
 In the event of a serious medical condition, that can end up being a significant problem.